microsoft/onnxruntime/BUILD.md

 ---

 ### ARM
-Support on ARM may be limited.
 There are a few options for building for ARM.

 * [Cross compiling for ARM with simulation (Linux/Windows)](#Cross-compiling-for-ARM-with-simulation-LinuxWindows) - **Recommended**;  Easy, slow
 * [Cross compiling on Linux](#Cross-compiling-on-Linux) - Difficult, fast